jmei77/Assessing-Loan-Performance-in-P2P-Lending-with-Machine-Learning-Modeling/README.md

 # Econ-490-Senior-Design-Project
 Final project for Econ 490 - Applied Machine Learning.
 Consists of an analysis of a dataset from LendingClub using machine learning methods such as GLM, lasso, ridge, and random forest models.
-As of 5/1/20, the project is not yet complete.
+As of 5/1/20, the project is at its final stage and not yet complete.
+Support vector machines and neural networks will be added.